Football Game Notes - 09/09/13

 Utah State Football Spring Scrimmage

-Jovon Bouknight (Juh-vonn Bo-night) is entering his sixth season with Utah State and his fifth year as wide receivers coach after serving as the team's offensive graduate assistant in 2009.
-Bouknight was named USU's passing game coordinator in 2014.
+Jovon Bouknight (Juh-vonn Bo-night) is entering his first season as Utah State’s co-offensive coordinator after serving as the program’s passing game coordinator the previous two seasons.
+In all, Bouknight has spent the past seven years as Utah State’s wide receivers coach after serving as the team’s offensive graduate assistant in 2009.

 During the 2013 season, Bouknight was part of an Aggie offense that set school records for pass completions (297), total offensive plays (1,073), touchdown passes (30) and first downs (310), while its 445 points scored and 481 pass attempts both rank second all-time.
 Furthermore, USU’s 56 total touchdowns rank third all-time and its 31.7 points per game average ranks fifth all-time in school history.

-As Utah State's wide receivers coach in 2012, Bouknight mentored a pair of all-Western Athletic Conference performers in seniors Matt Austin and Chuck Jacobs as Austin earned second-team all-WAC honors and Jacobs was named to the league's honorable mention team.
-Jacobs is currently a member of the San Francisco 49ers.
+In 2012, Bouknight mentored two all-WAC performers in Matt Austin and Chuck Jacobs as Austin earned second-team honors and Jacobs earned honorable mention accolades.
+Jacobs is currently in the NFL with the Baltimore Ravens.

 During the 2012 season, Bouknight helped coach an Aggie offense that set single-season school records for total points (454), total offense (6,108 yards), completions (285) and total yards per game (469.8), while ranking second all-time in points per game (34.9) and total passing yards (3,445).